muxionlabs/byoc-sdk/README.md

   // Width/height changes require restarting the stream, so omit them here.
 })

+// Stop the stream
+await publisher.stop()

-// Stop the stream using the stopUrl returned from startStream/StreamConfig import { startStream, stopStream } from '@muxionlabs/byoc-sdk/api/start'
+// OR use the low-level API directly with stopUrl from the start response import { startStream, stopStream } from '@muxionlabs/byoc-sdk/api/start'

 const startResponse = await startStream(config.getStreamStartUrl(), {
   streamName: 'my-stream',
-  pipeline: 'comfystream'
+  pipeline: 'comfystream',
+  width: 1280,
+  height: 720
 })

-// stopUrl is now part of the start response (PR #41) await stopStream(startResponse.stopUrl)
+// The gateway returns a stopUrl in the start response
+// Store it for later use or access via config.getStreamStopUrl() config.updateFromStreamStartResponse(startResponse) const stopUrl = config.getStreamStopUrl()

+// When ready to stop, use the stopUrl await stopStream(stopUrl)
 ```

 Hook up a `StreamViewer` to the same `StreamConfig` to render the WHEP output, or create a `DataStreamClient` for SSE payloads to mirror real-time insights from the demo.